 Alcohol service will only be provided to guests 21 or older who show a valid, government-issued photo ID.
-The Kansas City Renaissance Festival reserves the right to refuse service to any individual who appears to be impaired or intoxicated.
+The Minnesota Renaissance Festival reserves the right to refuse service to any individual who appears to be impaired or intoxicated.
 No outside alcoholic beverages are allowed.

-Bows are not permitted unless transported, by competitors, unstrung, to and from festival events, such as the longbow competition.
+Bows are not permitted, except for being transported by competitors and unstrung, to and from festival events, such as the longbow competition.

-Plastic and wood toy weapons are allowed without sheaths or peace bonded, but may not be wielded in a way that they might accidentally strike another guest or employee.
+Plastic and wood toy weapons are allowed without being sheathed or peace bonded, but may not be wielded in a way that they might accidentally strike another guest or employee.

-Festival reserves the right, at its sole discretion, to require a Guest to remove his/her mask and/or to require that the Guest take their mask off site.
+The Minnesota Renaissance Festival reserves the right, at its sole discretion, to require a guest to remove his/her mask and/or to require that the guest take their mask off site.

 Footwear is required at all times.

-Guests who do not adhere to the costume/weapons policy may be refused entry and/or removed, unless the costume or attire can be modified to meet the above standards.
+The Minnesota Renaissance Festival reserves the right to refuse entry and/or remove guests who do not adhere to the costume policy, unless the costume or attire can be modified to meet the standards above.

 Purpose: Mid-America Festivals, Corp. (“Festival”) desires to provide a positive and productive business and entertainment environment.
 To that end, the Festival is committed to providing a business and entertainment environment that is free of discrimination and harassment, and to provide a means of dealing with such incidents should they occur.